anurag3301/nvim-platformio.lua/README.md

     lsp = 'clangd', --default: ccls, other option: clangd -- If you pick clangd, it also creates compile_commands.json

-    menu_key = '<leader>p',
+    -- Comment out following line if you want to disable the piomenu. menu_key = '<leader>p',
   })